My Mission

 Creativity

-I believe survivors are creative and resourceful in surviving difficult life experiences.
+I believe my clients are creative and resourceful in navigating difficult life experiences and transitions.
 I encourage clients to use their creativity to find new ways to thrive.
 Creativity is also helpful in mothering as you learn to juggle competing roles.

 02